Remdog712/DIGIT110/XPath/xpath_3/rorange_XPath_3.md

 ## Section 3
 a.)
 This awkwardly long expression `//div[*[count(*) = max(//div/*/count(*))]]
-` gives you `type="historical_people` returned as the list that matches the max found though I'm not sure if this is even the correct way to do it but I got a result
+` gives you `type="historical_people` returned as the list that matches the max found though I'm not sure if this is even the correct way to do it but I got a result.
+This took a lot of Googling

 ## Section 4
 a.) `distinct-values(//occupation/@type)